goyoambrosio/RobotAtHome2/README.md

 The second one is the integration of the data set with the GluonCV library to apply deep learning algorithms in artificial vision.

-## Prerequisites: Python development environment installation
+## Prerequisites: Installing the Python Development Environment

 Launched in 1991, Python has achieved enormous popularity in the scientific community in recent years.
 Python is an interpreted high-level general-purpose programming language with a many useful features.
 It's platform independent, simple, consistent and with a great code readability.
 Moreover, it has an extensive set of libraries that help to reduce development time.